Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-m9oykKdGfUE.md

 ### Transcript

-> well there'd be weather in the game like rain i don't know we we experimented with whether a long long time ago and then it's been cut i'm not sure if we're gonna bring it back or not but
+> well there'd be weather in the game like rain I don't know we we experimented with whether a long long time ago and then it's been cut I'm not sure if we're gonna bring it back or not but